LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 One obvious question that arises from these results is whether the magnitude of pupillary response — or the difference in response between switch- and maintain-attention trials — reflects a supra-threshold deficit in auditory spatial abilities.
-To answer this question, we computed summary measures for each subject’s pupillary response in the maintain- and switch-attention trials.
+To answer this question, we compared summary measures for each subject’s pupillary response in the maintain- and switch-attention trials against each subject’s SSQ component scores and against a range of behavioral measures representing binaural health (see Section \ref{posthocs}).
-The summary measures were mean peak amplitude, mean peak latency, and mean area under the curve (AUC).
-The difference in AUC between attention conditions (switch minus maintain) was also computed.
-Each of these summary measures was then compared to each subject’s component scores on the full Speech, Spatial, and Qualities of Hearing assessment [SSQ; @SSQ], as well as their scores on a range of behavioral measures representing binaural health: binaural masking level differences with in-phase noise and in-phase or anti-phase signals (500 Hz signal; $N_0S_0$ and $N_0S_\pi$), frequency modulation detection thresholds (500 Hz; monaural), interaural time- and level-difference detection thresholds (ITD/ILD), alternating interaural phase detection thresholds (low-frequency temporal fine structure test), and two versions of the Coordinate Response Measure task (CRM; spatially separated or co-located talkers).
 None of the summary pupillary measures were significantly correlated with any of the binaural health measures, nor with the component scores on the SSQ assessment.
 Moreover, none of the summary pupillary measures <!--or binaural health